xamantra/xam-youtube-downloader-api/README.md

 ###### Returns:
 > ![](images/json_response.png)

+It returns a data in json format.
+> The field name 'url' has the link of corresponding video in a specific format and resolution.
+> The field name 'format' has the format and resolution of that link|url.

 Since it returns an array of objects in json format, you can use it in different projects easily.

 ### Happy Coding!